 Along the edge of the Victoria Falls forest is a path, which provides an inspiring vantage point, for those who brave the tremendous spray.
 Another impressive view is from across the Knife Edge Bridge, where visitors can see the main part of Victoria Falls, as well as the Eastern Cataract and the Boiling Pot – where the Zambezi River turns and heads down the Batoka Gorge.
 Other vantage points include the Falls Bridge and the Lookout Tree, both of which provide amazing panoramic scenes across Victoria Falls.
 Most travellers, after viewing Victoria Falls from both sides, love the Zimbabwean side of Victoria Falls more – they all say the views are more spectacular and the forest is more vibrant!

-Of the many things to see and do in this beautiful area, we recommend the following activities: white water rafting, bungee jumping, canoeing, abseiling, river boarding, horseback riding, tandem kayaking, micro lighting, jet boating, river safaris and elephant back rides.
+Of the many things to see and do in this beautiful area, we recommend the following activities: white water rafting, bungee jumping, canoeing, horseback riding, jet boating and river safaris.
 There are many hikes and casual walks around Victoria Falls, where visitors can appreciate the scenery and culture of this beautiful region.

 The Victoria Falls Museum, and the Mosi O Tunya National Park are worth seeing – who can forget the local craft markets – where the curios are locally made and crafted with meticulous artistry.
 Victoria Falls has the most beautiful weather all year round, with most days containing 8 hours of sunshine!
 During summer (November to March) the weather can become unpredictable; the rainy months bring the most water to the falls making Victoria Falls even more magnificent.
 Victoria Falls has the least amount of water flow in November and the most around July and the weather is the best over the early months in the year!